pqthinh/magento/src/app/code/Mateus/Novo/README.md

 5. Change it in `Mateus/Novo/Model/Weather.php` (`<YOUR API KEY HERE>`)

 6. Change the city for your desired city (London as default) in `Mateus/Novo/Model/Weather.php`

-### Via composer

-1. Update `composer.json` at the root of your Magento 2 directory:

-    a.
-Add to the `repositories` array:

-        {
-            "type": "vcs",
-            "url":  "git@github.com:MNGemignani/magento2module_weatherApi_test.git"
-         }

-    b.
-Add the following to the `require` object:

-        "mateus/novo": "dev-master"

-2. Fetch the module:

-        composer update mateus/novo

-3. Register the module:

-        bin/magento setup:upgrade

-4. Verify the module is installed:

-        bin/magento module:status

 ## Information: